isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-21-post-researching-s-rajaratnam.md

 How did I know that he courted the Hungarian girl, who would later become his wife, in late-1930s London, with romantic picnics by the beach, rowing a boat and swimming?
 From his photos in the archives.

 Oral history interviews were another rich resource.
-When I first started my research in 2005, most of the recor­dings had yet to be transcribed or digitised – forget about instantaneous online access – so it was a slow and painful slog.
+When I first started my research in 2005, most of the recordings had yet to be transcribed or digitised – forget about instantaneous online access – so it was a slow and painful slog.
 For access to records, I had to fill in a form, “Request to Access Oral History Interviews”, which took time to process.
 All this has now changed.
 The expansion of the Oral History Centre’s digital platforms and services over the years has greatly eased the work of researchers, especially for those based overseas.

 While I conducted my own interviews with more than 100 people, including Rajaratnam’s one-time political opponents, for the book, they were supplemented by oral history interviews from the NAS.
 These provided me with different perspectives and useful anecdotes that helped to enrich the narrative.